Vietnam’s Fintech Frontier: Bridging Stablecoins and Fiat in a Regulated Future

 3. Operational Friction: The core challenge is integrating fast (on-chain) Stablecoin systems with traditional banking systems (which require off-chain reconciliation time).
 This "last mile" problem is where most delays and costs occur.
 Many banks remain hesitant to provide services to crypto-related businesses due to concerns about legal and compliance risks.

-IV.
+III.
 A Maturing Future: Preparing for a New Legal Era

 When all provisions of the "Digital Technology Industry Law" take effect in 2026, along with other related guiding documents and regulations, Vietnam will transition to a strict legal framework, recognizing digital assets and requiring exchanges to be licensed by the Ministry of Finance.
 This landscape redefines Off-Ramp, transforming it from a technical challenge into a strategic compliance imperative, prioritizing institutional models over P2P.